Israel–Paraguay relations: Foreign aid

 In January 2016, Israel sent aid to assist Paraguay in coping with the heavy flooding that had taken place there and had displaced about 100,000 people.
 In June 2016, Netafim sent advanced drip irrigation systems to help Paraguay with a drought through Israel's embassy in Asunción.

-Trade relations
+Economic relations

 Israel's exports to Paraguay totaled US$6.69 million in 2014, focusing on electronics and minerals.
 Paraguay's exports to Israel in the same year totaled US$145 million, made up almost exclusively of frozen meat and soybeans.

 In 2005, when Israel's exports to Paraguay totaled US$2.5 million, the two countries signed a mutual export agreement, which stipulated that each country would help increase mutual trade.
 In 2010, Israel and Paraguay also agreed to cooperate on agriculture and signed as customs agreement.

 In 2015 it was reported that the Paraguayan Army purchased a number of Negev light machine guns from Israel Weapon Industries.